AcennanMorgan/IPAWS-MEOWWARE/README.md

  * environment with regex matching (prod, stage, dev, etc.)
  * blue-green active/inactive

-awsip also integrates closely with a wide variety of ssh options (ProxyCommand, custom identity files, etc.) allowing you to ssh with a single command into even the most secure environments!
-The pain of logging into a server without a public IP or one that is behind a jump box will be a thing of the past with awsip!
+ipaws also integrates closely with a wide variety of ssh options (ProxyCommand, custom identity files, etc.) allowing you to ssh with a single command into even the most secure environments!
+The pain of logging into a server without a public IP or one that is behind a jump box will be a thing of the past with ipaws!

 ## Pre-requisites

-awsip makes a few assumptions about your environment.
+ipaws makes a few assumptions about your environment.
 Certain features may or may not work if your AWS environment is not properly configured.

-1. **Project Tag Name** - Every application needs to be tagged to a project; this tag helps awsip to group different environments as part of the same project; default tag name used is "Project" but the tag name can be changed via the
+1. **Project Tag Name** - Every application needs to be tagged to a project; this tag helps ipaws to group different environments as part of the same project; default tag name used is "Project" but the tag name can be changed via the
     ```project_tag_matcher``` config option.
 For example, other companies may tag their applications by the
-    "Application" tag, ```project_tag_matcher: "Application"``` would make awsip work with that.
+    "Application" tag, ```project_tag_matcher: "Application"``` would make ipaws work with that.
     [Tagging Reference](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.tagging.html)

 2. **Environment Name** - For blue/green environments, the blue and green environment must include a string that matches
     both environments.
-Eg. ```myapp-prod-a, myapp-prod-b``` awsip will be able to match on ```myapp-prod```.
+Eg. ```myapp-prod-a, myapp-prod-b``` ipaws will be able to match on ```myapp-prod```.

-3. **inactive/active CNAME** - awsip uses cname matching to determine which environment is live and which environment is
+3. **inactive/active CNAME** - ipaws uses cname matching to determine which environment is live and which environment is
     inactive.
 A string must be in either the active or inactive cname to indicate its state.
 You can use the
     ```inactive_matcher``` or the ```active_matcher``` config option signify this.
 Only one option has to be defined,
      the opposite will be inferred.